MicrosoftDocs/msteams-docs/msteams-platform/toolkit/install-Teams-Toolkit.md

 ::: zone pivot="visual-studio-code"

-Before installing Teams Toolkit for Visual Studio Code, you need to [download and install Visual Studio Code](https://code.visualstudio.com/Download).
+Before you install Teams Toolkit for Visual Studio Code, you need to [download and install Visual Studio Code](https://code.visualstudio.com/Download).

 ::: zone-end

 ::: zone pivot="visual-studio"

-Before installing Teams Toolkit for Visual Studio, you need to [download and install Visual Studio 2022](https://aka.ms/VSDownload) using the Visual Studio Installer.
+Before you install Teams Toolkit for Visual Studio, you need to [download and install Visual Studio 2022](https://aka.ms/VSDownload) using the Visual Studio Installer.

 ::: zone-end